Ernie O'Malley: Field organiser

 In May 1918, Collins sent O'Malley, who had "less than two years of informal training with the Irish Volunteers" to County Offaly.
 He was instructed "to hold brigade officer elections and develop a fighting unit in an area seventy-five miles south-west of Dublin".
 Collins told him to seek out some good men in that county that were "on the run".
 He arguably escaped capture or death when stopped by an RIC patrol in Philipstown, in the same county, and narrowly avoided having to draw a concealed pistol.

 From Athlone, where he was planning to seize the magazine fort, an order from Collins in July sent him to help organise brigades in north and south Roscommon on the border with Galway.
 The police sought to arrest him and he was twice fired on and wounded.
 He crossed again to Roscommon and went to ground in the mountains.
 Using field glasses, O'Malley spied on the Lord Lieutenant, Lord French, at Rockingham House.
 This could have been hazardous in view of the strong British presence in nearby Carrick-on-Shannon.
 Night drilling continued in near silence behind village schoolhouses, but in a number of counties secret organising and planning for raids on RIC barracks to seize weaponry went ahead regardless of risk.

 O'Malley took responsibility for organising over a dozen areas of the country from 1918 to 1921, even the remote Galway island of Inisheer.
 In visiting many parts of Ireland, both by bicycle and on foot, O'Malley carried much of what he owned, some 60 lb. weight including his books and notebooks.
 Hence, he was obliged to be his own military base and commissariat.
 Nonetheless, he had very little money and was totally reliant on local people for his daily needs, including clothing.

 Irish Republican Army

 Although officially a "staff captain" (who reported only to GHQ in Dublin), O'Malley continued to act as an organiser and training officer for rural IRA brigades.
 This was an important duty: with minimal help from GHQ, he was to train recruits to become an effective local fighting force against a strong military opponent once the war against the British got under way in January 1919.
 Hence it was vital to master "military technology".
+O'Malley expressed exasperation at officers generally lacking knowledge and failing to set an example by attending classes for instruction.